k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 # **Fabric Batch Processes Architecture**

 ## **Fabric Batch Processes Flow**

-The execution of a new batch process automatically triggers a new entry in Cassandra, under k2viewsystem keyspace in the batch table.
-The batch process will be granted the following status: **WAITING_FOR_JOB**.
-This is because, in parallel, the execution of a new batch process automatically triggers a new job entry that is recorded in the k2viewsystem.jobs table with the following parameters:
+When a new Batch process is executed, a new entry is automatically added in Cassandra under the k2viewsystem keyspace in the Batch table.
+The Batch process is assigned a WAITING_FOR_JOB status since at the same time a new job entry is recorded in the k2viewsystem.jobs table with the following parameters:

-- Name set to the name of the batch process.
+   -  Name = the name of the Batch process.

-- Type set to "BATCH PROCESS".
+   -  Type = BATCH PROCESS.

-From there, any available node, or any node whose affinity has been specified in the batch command, will handle the execution of the Job and of the subcommand as specified in the batch command.
+From there on, any available node, or any node whose affinity has been specified in the Batch command, will handle the execution of the Job and of the subcommand as specified in the Batch command.

-Once the corresponding JOB kicks off, and is set to **IN_PROCESS** stage, the batch process itself will move through the following stages:
+Once the corresponding Job begins, and is set to an **IN_PROCESS** stage, the Batch process undergoes the following stages:
 1. NEW
 2. GENERATE_IID
 3. IN_PROGRESS